stella-c-sim/Used-Car-Prediction/README.md

 # Used Car Prediction

-Predict price of used cars
+Predict the price of used cars

 Models:
 1. Logistic Regression: 92.12% Accuracy